Wildlife inspector: Other powers

 Any person who has in his possession or control any live bird or other animal shall give any wildlife inspector acting in the exercise of powers conferred by this section such assistance as the inspector may reasonably require for the purpose of examining the bird or other animal.
 It is an offence to fail without reasonable excuse to give any assistance reasonably required.

 Any person who intentionally obstructs a wildlife inspector acting in the exercise of powers of entry examination shall be guilty of an offence.
 Any person who, with intent to deceive, falsely pretends to be a wildlife inspector shall be guilty of an offence.

 United States

-In the United States, a wildlife inspector is a person employed by the United States Fish and Wildlife Service in the defense against the illegal wildlife trade by ensuring that wildlife shipments comply with American and international wildlife protection laws.
+In the United States, a wildlife inspector is a person employed by the United States Fish and Wildlife Service Office of Law Enforcement in the defense against the illegal wildlife trade by ensuring that wildlife shipments comply with American and international wildlife protection laws.

 Stationed at major international airports, ocean ports, and border crossings, wildlife inspectors monitor an annual trade worth more than $2.8 billion.
 They stop illegal shipments, intercept smuggled wildlife and wildlife products, and help the United States fulfill its commitment to global wildlife conservation.